pomerium/pomerium/docs/reference/readme.md

 - [Kubernetes: Config Maps](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/)
 - [Docker: Environment variables](https://docs.docker.com/compose/environment-variables/)

-In general, any setting specified by environment variable can also be present in the optional config file as the same name but lower cased.
-Environment variables take precedence.
+Using both [environmental variables] and config file keys is allowed and encouraged (for instance, secret keys are probably best set as environmental variables).
+However, if duplicate configuration keys are found, environment variables take precedence.

 Pomerium will automatically reload the configuration file if it is changed.
 At this time, only policy is re-configured when this reload occurs, but additional options may be added in the future.
 It is suggested that your policy is stored in a configuration file so that you can take advantage of this feature.